alexmarie78/packaging_xrayutilities/doc/source/index.rst

 Installing *xrayutilities* is done using Python's distutils

-The package can be installed on Linux, Mac OS X and Microsoft Windows, however it is mostly tested on Linux/Unix platforms.
+The package can be installed on Linux, Mac OS X and Microsoft Windows, however, it is mostly tested on Linux/Unix platforms.
 Please inform one of the authors in case the installation fails!

 Required third party software